Clicketyclick/TipsAndTricks/docs/README.md

                  XXX
 ```

-- [Index](docs/) for various tips and tricks.
-Index is subdevided by platform
+- [Shell script](shell.txt) tips for shell scripts, vi, awk and a few Perl one-liners.
+(Comments in danish - sorry)